Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 Lastly, for use in the two separate models, I need to extract the Description feature from the training and test sets so they can be used separately from the other features.

 `
-#Split X_train and X_test text Descriptions for use in sepearate model.`
+#Split X_train and X_test text Descriptions for use in a separate model.`
 `X_train_desc = X_train['Description'].copy()`
 `X_train = X_train.drop('Description', axis=1)`